ethz-asl/voxblox/README.md

 | `max_weight` | The upper limit for the weight assigned to a voxel | 10000.0 |
 | `use_const_weight` | If true all points along a ray have equal weighting | false |
 | `allow_clear` | If true points beyond the `max_ray_length_m` will be integrated up to this distance | true |
+| `use_freespace_pointcloud` | If true a second subscription topic `freespace_pointcloud` appears.
+Points in this pointcloud are taken to be floating in freespace.
+Clearing rays are cast from beyond the points truncation distance to assist in clearing freespace voxels.

 ### Fast TSDF Integrator Specific Parameters
 These parameters are only used if the integrator `method` is set to "fast".